 Surprisingly the best bait for targeting Luderick is using the same weeds within the area.
-Weed recently collected, and neatly suspend using a simple rig with a float, some split shots and a size 6 or 8 hook.
+Weed was recently collected, and neatly suspend using a simple rig with a float, some split shots and a size 6 or 8 hook.
 Presenting weeds on a fly rod “Weed flies” is another very effective method.
-You can get clever and make lures out of weeds but if your specifically targeting Luderick then your best-using the methods suggested above
+You can get clever and make lures out of weeds but if your are specifically targeting Luderick then your best-using the methods suggested above

 Luderick can be caught all year round but they are most active between the warmer months of November through to February.
 They respond to strong current flow and are also most active just after the peak of each tide.
 Luderick like shallow areas with plenty of weed and rock for them to hide and feed.

 - Hardbody lures that mimic a baitfish in the area

 Best fishing locations to catch Luderick in Victoria

 - great ocean road

 - Mornington Peninsula

 - Tambo River

 - Mitchell river